YinJC/uk-tex-faq/FAQ-textrace.md

----
-layout: page
-title: Making outline fonts from MetaFont
+# Making outline fonts from MetaFont
----

 `TeXtrace`, originally developed by  P&eacute;ter Szab&oacute;, is a bundle of Unix scripts that use  Martin Weber's freeware boundary